How to Manage Project Documents

 I’m guessing you’ve been carrying around that mobile device on the job site for quite a while now.
 In addition to sending a few texts, you’ve probably used it to snap a few photos, review some project documents and access email.
-But did you know your iOS and Android devices can be a powerful tool when it comes to collaborative document management?
+But did you know your iOS and Android devices can be a powerful tool when it comes to managing construction project documents?

 When you’re using the right document management solution, mobile functionality is a “must have,” not just a “nice to have,” for minimizing project inefficiencies and advancing you toward greater productivity and profitability.